How I became a professional product photographer?

 Should I Go To College?

 There are colleges that do teach technical photography skills.
 It is great and if you should go to college or university.
-But as I say to the photographers I work with, it is practice that makes perfect.
+But as I say to the photographers I work with, it is a practice that makes perfect.

 Learning technical skills at college is one thing, but learning on the job is what matters.
 Product photography evolves all of the time.
 Product change and you have to learn to adapt.